Madhurya2303/Course_Enrollment_System/README.md

 #  Course Enrollment System

-This is a full-stack web application that allows students to register and enroll in courses, while admins and instructors can manage courses.
+This is a full-stack web application with CRUD operations that allows students to register and enroll in courses, while admins and instructors can manage courses.
 It is built using:

 - **Frontend**: React + Tailwind CSS
 - **Backend**: Ruby on Rails 8 (API mode) with MySQL